Rock Springs (short story collection): Contents

-On the “Acnowledgements” page Ford expresses gratitude to Gary L. Fisketjon and to L. Rust Hills for their editorial help and encouragement.
+On the "Acknowledgements" page, Ford expresses gratitude to Gary L. Fisketjon and to L. Rust Hills for their editorial help and encouragement.

 Reception

 Upon the publication of Rock Springs in 1987, reviews were enthusiastic and this collection was well received.
-In September of that year, George Johnson in The New York Times wrote:”the finest of them achieve luminous moments, moments with potential to change how the reader sees and thinks.
+In September of that year, George Johnson in The New York Times wrote:"the finest of them achieve luminous moments, moments with potential to change how the reader sees and thinks.
 The stories of Rock Springs are extremely concentrated, so a reader who pays attention not only wants to turn pages but to prolong them, experience the supple, ironic, expanding and contracting medium Mr. Ford compounds from everyday speech.
-What distinguishes his stories from those of many contemporaries who share conventions of style and subject matter is just this personal, vital, idiomatic presence that both mirrors and critiques our habits of language.”
+What distinguishes his stories from those of many contemporaries who share conventions of style and subject matter is just this personal, vital, idiomatic presence that both mirrors and critiques our habits of language."

-A decade later, The Paris Review —profiling Ford for its iconic interview series— acknowledged that: “His single volume of stories has established him as a master of the genre.”
+A decade later, The Paris Review —profiling Ford for its iconic interview series— acknowledged that: "His single volume of stories has established him as a master of the genre."

-In her 2012 New Yorker piece profiling Ford and his recently published novel Canada, Lorrie Moore recognized the continued influence of Ford's first story collection some 25 years after it was published:”Ford has long made dissection of a certain unsavoriness part of his skill as a writer—he can parse spoiled masculinity like the finest of feminists—most famously in the widely anthologized short stories “Rock Springs” and “Communist.”
-A boy’s experience of adult carelessness has often been his subject.”
+In her 2012 New Yorker piece profiling Ford and his recently published novel Canada, Lorrie Moore recognized the continued influence of Ford's first story collection some 25 years after it was published:"Ford has long made dissection of a certain unsavoriness part of his skill as a writer—he can parse spoiled masculinity like the finest of feminists—most famously in the widely anthologized short stories "Rock Springs" and "Communist."
+A boy's experience of adult carelessness has often been his subject."

-In an interview from 2015, Nobel Prize-winning author Kazuo Ishiguro was asked “What books do you find yourself returning to again and again?”
-To which Ishiguro responded: “I tend not to reread whole books over and over, even my big favorites.
-But I do keep returning to certain short stories, the way I might to favorite pieces of music.”
-Ishiguro mentioned “Rock Springs” (the actual story) as one of his favorite stories.
-(Note: The full quote: ”I tend not to reread whole books over and over, even my big favorites.
+In an interview from 2015, Nobel Prize-winning author Kazuo Ishiguro was asked "What books do you find yourself returning to again and again?"
+To which Ishiguro responded: "I tend not to reread whole books over and over, even my big favorites.
+But I do keep returning to certain short stories, the way I might to favorite pieces of music."
+Ishiguro mentioned "Rock Springs" (the actual story) as one of his favorite stories.
+(Note: The full quote: "I tend not to reread whole books over and over, even my big favorites.
 But I do keep returning to certain short stories, the way I might to favorite pieces of music.
-Richard Ford’s “Rock Springs” (the actual story); Chekhov’s “Ionych”; V. S. Naipaul’s “Tell Me Who to Kill”; Raymond Carver’s collection “Fires”; P. G. Wodehouse’s “The Clicking of Cuthbert”; Conan Doyle’s “Silver Blaze.”
-And John Millington Synge’s play “In the Shadow of the Glen.”)
+Richard Ford's "Rock Springs" (the actual story); Chekhov's "Ionych"; V. S. Naipaul's "Tell Me Who to Kill"; Raymond Carver's collection "Fires"; P. G. Wodehouse's "The Clicking of Cuthbert"; Conan Doyle's "Silver Blaze."
+And John Millington Synge's play "In the Shadow of the Glen.")

+Film adaptation

+Ford adapted the stories "Great Falls" and "Children" into the screenplay for the 1990 film Bright Angel, directed by Michael Fields and starring Dermot Mulroney, Lili Taylor and Sam Shepard.